UEFA–CONMEBOL memorandum of understanding: Refereeing

-As of the signing of the MoU, a referee exchange program was started, allowing referees and assistant referees appointed by their respective confederation to participate in matches in competitions organized by the other signatory party.
+As of the signing of the MoU, a referee exchange program was started, allowing referees and assistant referees appointed by their respective confederation to participate in matches in competitions organised by the other signatory party.
 Below is the list of referees appointed within the exchange program:

 Women's football

 The agreement provides a development strategy for this branch in all its member associations, as well as the creation of different competitions.
 The first women's football championship planned from the MoU is the UEFA-CONMEBOL Women's Finalissima, a tournament that emulates the CONMEBOL–UEFA Cup of Champions in the women's branch.

 Development and coaches

 The purpose of this committee is to provide a joint project for the creation of: